Nebulino/CodingGame.com-Solutions/README.md

 For Other stuff or infos contact me:

-1. At Telegram via: @Nebulino
+1. On Telegram via: @Nebulino
 2. Send a Message, _on telegram_, to @NebulinoBOT with `/dm <your message>`

 **I'll gonna contact you back :D**